sammillersmith/codepedia/README.md

 > will need to re-run the map generator (`yarn build:map`) in order to see those
 > changes.
 There is no live-update version of this script (but you are welcome
 > to create one!)
+## Adding a new concept

+1. In the root folder, run `yarn new-entry`
+1. Follow the prompts to create a new entry for a particular concept / language
+1. Open up the Markdown (md) file that the tool generates for you
+1. You should be able to see your new entry in the local version of Codepedia (you may need a refresh)
+1. When ready to commit your changes, make sure to include the `[concept].md`, `_meta/[concept].json`, and `map.json` files that were changed